 Being honest with one self can often be harder than being honest with others.
 This is a significant focus in my daily life and I work hard to keep my focus in this regard.
 I maintain this focus by asking myself the following questions:

 a.
-Have I been the kind of parent that I should be?
+Have I been the kind of parent that I should be?5 examples of how I am honest with my family:

 ** This is the most important focus in my daily life.
 I feel a tremendous responsibility to provide my children with consistency, fairness, love, respect, safety, challenges and leadership. **